Municipal Guide Florida Broward · Fort Lauderdale area

 Simplify Broward County permitting with Alliance Permitting

 Broward's split between municipal and county review, its HVHZ product rules, and its Board of Rules and Appeals administration mean a contractor can face dozens of distinct workflows.
-Alliance Permitting is a permit expediter for Broward County — our permit expediting services pair AI-driven document review with expediters who know ePermits OneStop and Broward's county/municipal hand-offs — so your submissions go in clean and move faster.
+Alliance Permitting is a permit expediter for Broward County — our permit expediting services in Florida pair AI-driven document review with expediters who know ePermits OneStop and Broward's county/municipal hand-offs — so your submissions go in clean and move faster.

 250K+Permits approved